-What sounds better—a company saying they can’t promise anything and that results usually take around six to nine months, or a company promising that you will show up on the first page guaranteed in two months?
+What sounds better—a company saying they can’t promise anything and that results usually take around six to nine months, or a company promising that you will show up in the top ten positions on Google’s SERP in that timeframe?

 What sounds better—a company telling you they can build 200 links for $200 or a company telling you they can build two links for $200?

 Be leery of promises that sound too good to be true.